Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/comparison.md

 Upscales the video. *This should be used to match sources that have differing resolutions.*

-- For upscaling (e.g. 720p -> 1080p), use `EwaLanczosSharp`.
-  It is the default upscaler when using the `high-quality` profile on mpv:
+- `EwaLanczosSharp` with antiring is used here as it matches mpv's `high-quality` profile.

 ```py
 clip1 = EwaLanczosSharp().scale(clip1, 3840, 2160, sigmoid=True, antiring=0.6)